foylaou/factoryclawer/README.md

 Factory Clawer
-This script is designed to scrape data from the Ministry of Economic Affairs (MOEA) website.
+This script is designed to scrape data from the Ministry of Economic Affairs (MOEA) website[url:https://dmz26.moea.gov.tw/GMWeb/investigate/InvestigateFactory.aspx].
 It collects data related to factories based on selected industry types and areas.

 Prerequisites
 Python 3.x